-The story of this map is not unlike the story of my book, or The Book, as I have come to know it.
+The story of this map is not unlike the story of The Book.
 It started as an idea, one inspired by the wild places I frequent in the Greater Yellowstone edging up to my backdoor.

 It began with wondering what life would be like fully immersed in the natural world.
 To not simply be a weekend warrior in the peaks, or a lunchtime wanderer along snow-fed streams, but to truly live as an inhabitant.